 There are defenses available to assault charges, from self-defense to acting in “the heat of passion,” among others.

-Call us to schedule your free consultation.
+Call us to schedule your free consultation with a defense attorney.
 Appointments are available 24/7 if needed.